josecelano/c-mandelbrot-arbitrary-precision/doc/periodicity-checking.md

 One of the properties of this cycles is the more you are closer to the fractal border the more iterations you need to became a stable cycle.
 You also need to increase the tolerance to detect cycles, that means cycles are not pure, the repeated values is not exactly the same.

-If fact this application is not able to detect correctly all the periods.
+In fact this application is not able to detect correctly all the periods.
 If you want to contribute there is an open issue:

 <https://github.com/josecelano/c-mandelbrot-arbitrary-precision/issues/2>

-There are some fixed and hardcoded values for minimum number of iterations before checkinng periodicity, the period tolerance and the maximum number of interations.
+There are some fixed and hardcoded values for minimum number of iterations before checking periodicity, the period tolerance and the maximum number of interations.
 Those values should be calculated dinamically depending on the area, zoom, or other parameters of the image you are rendering.

 We have not found a formula for that.
 We think most of the formulas out there are not exact.
-And we think it's not posible to find a formula for that in order to draw a perfect Mandelbrot Set with colored periods.
+And we think it's not possible to find a formula for that in order to draw a perfect Mandelbrot Set with colored periods.
 This is the best approximation we have been able to generate:

 ![Mandelbrot Set image with colored periods using the C console tile generator](img/mandelbrot-colored-periods-1024.png)

 ## Acknowledgements

-Two articles where spaceilly useful for us to understand periods in MandelbBrot Set.
+Two articles where specially useful for us to understand periods in Mandelbrot Set.
 In fact, we would say this article explanation is very similar to the one by Robert L. Devaney, simply adding more graphs.

 * [Julien Clinton Sprott](http://sprott.physics.wisc.edu/chaos/manchaos.htm)
 * [Robert L. Devaney](http://math.bu.edu/DYSYS/FRACGEOM/node1.html#SECTION00010000000000000000)